EthanTrout/Lingo-practice/TESTING.md

 ```
 ![Result](/assets/testing-images/verifyAnswerTest1.png)

+## displayAnswer function

+### the displayAnswer function will
+- check to see which round is being played
+- loop through all tiles and add userAnswer letters to all

 ## VerifyAnswer function

 ### the verifyAnswer function will
 - check if the answer and the lingo word are the same and show the player has won
 - check if the word entered is a real word in the dictonary. if not display a fail
+- check if the player has used all there round. if so display fail
 - check if the each letter in the answer is in the correct place of the lingo word
 - check if the letter is in the lingo word
 - call setGreenTile if letter is correct and in correct place